SantiM01/Senior-Project/NFL 2019 season.md

 ## A single player pass plays vs their total plays
 ![single_player_passplays_vs_totalplays](https://github.com/user-attachments/assets/2ded17ab-e741-4305-94ba-0e60834c8b75)

+This bar chart compares Matt Ryan’s passing plays to his total plays.
+The two bars are very similar in height, this shows that nearly all of his plays were passes.
+This tells us that Ryan iprefers to pass first with very few rushing attempts.

 ## A single player rush plays vs their total plays
 ![single_player_rushplays_vs_totalplays](https://github.com/user-attachments/assets/ecdcfde4-feca-44e4-a3e4-c6fcc8650829)